Section 1

 "Create report"

 Specific.
-Triggers correctly
+Triggers right.

 "Generate weekly client status report from project notes"

 Too broad.
-Overlaps everything
+Overlaps.

 "Help with writing tasks"

 Scoped.
-Activates at the right moment
+Fires at the right moment.

 "Write LinkedIn post from newsletter content using brand voice"